ductorex/strarr/README.md

 - **Iterables support**: Works with lists, tuples, and any other iterables.
 - **Object and Dictionary Support**: Works with both objects and dictionaries.
   - Use attributes for objects and keys for dictionaries.
   - Automatically infer type of data (either dict or object) based on the first element in the iterable.
-  - Assumes all elements in the iterable are of the same type.
+  - Assumes same type for all elements in the iterable.
 - **Automatic Field Detection**: Automatically detects fields from objects or dictionaries.
 - **Customizable Field Inclusion/Exclusion**: Easily include or exclude specific fields.
 - **Index Column**: Optionally add an index column to the table.